hyphacoop/distributed-press-cli/README.md

 ## Configuration

 The CLI uses a configuration file named `.dprc` to store API URLs, authentication tokens, and keypairs.
-Here's how to set it up:
+The configuration file follows the format expected by the [RC module](https://www.npmjs.com/package/rc), which loads configuration options in a flexible way.
+Here’s how to set it up:

 ### 1. Create the `.dprc` File